Daniel-K1/JNotepad_new/readme.md

   if opens a new file without saving current one.
 - global working directory is create after first use of "save" or "open"

-## features to be added in next release:
+## Features to be added in next release:
 - word wrap (Menu/Format) - needs to be improved (mechanical implementation, needs to work in line with natural language rules)
 - "save as..." - reopen chooser if user drops overwriting the file (for user convenience)
 - continous save